bananatron/blueprint-2/README.md

 # Blueprint 2

-A rails 7 starter with SCSS, Devise, etc.
+A Rails 7 starter with SCSS, Devise, ActionCable, etc.

 - Deployable to Render